seqscope/NovaScope-exemplary-downstream-analysis/docs/Seurat/step2b-seurat.md

 ## Step 2b.
 Infer cell type factors using Seurat

 This example illustrates infering cell type factors using Seurat.
+Since this step, the output files will be stored at `${model_dir}`, which is defined as `model_dir=${output_dir}/${train_model}`.

 This process contains two stops, which require manual evaluation.
 One stop is at step 2b.2 and the other at step 2b.4.

 **Prefix**: